-C. SEIZURE OF PROPERTY
+SEIZURE OF PROPERTY

 Anything found in the course of a search pursuant to this policy that constitutes evidence of a violation of a law, school rule or which endangers the safety or health of any person shall be seized and utilized as evidence if appropriate.
-Seized items of value shall be returned to the owner if the owner may lawfully possess the items.
-Seized items of no value and seized items that may not lawfully be possessed by the owner may be destroyed.
+Seized items of value shall be returned to the student's parent/guardian if the student may lawfully possess the items.
+Seized items of no value and seized items that may not lawfully be possessed by the student may be destroyed.